A Space to Write: Poetry

 With Mary-Jane Holmes

-If you have always wanted to write poetry and never had the time, or have toyed with the form but want to get serious, this week-long intensive workshop will be just the thing.
+If you have always wanted to write poetry and never had the time, or have toyed with the form but want to get serious, this week-long intensive course will be just the thing.

 Each day we will explore different aspects of the form including how to generate the raw material to create a poem.
 We will cover all the basics such as how to handle metaphor and image, form and architecture.
 In the mornings there will be an in-depth study of technique through close reading, discussion and in-class writing exercises.
 In the afternoons there will be dedicated writing tasks associated with the day’s theme, and the opportunity for peer-critiquing and individual tuition, all in the inspiring surroundings of the Sierra Nevada Mountains.